railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Master_data.rst

    *Defining a Work Center*

 A work center should have a name.
-You then assign a type: Machine or Human, a code and the operating hours, i.e. ``Working Period``.
+You then assign a type: Material or Human, a code and the operating hours, i.e. ``Working Period``.
 The Working Time(s) can be defined through the menu :menuselection:`Manufacturing --> Configuration --> Resources --> Working Time`.
 The figure :ref:`fig-mrpwkc2` represents the hours from Monday to Friday, from 08:00 to 18:00 with a break of an hour from 12:00.